Juniper/jccm/readme.md

 - **Auto Update Support:** Automatically checks for updates and applies them seamlessly.
 - **Password Vault:** Device access passwords can be securely stored in the vault and retrieved as needed without being exposed in the inventory file.
 - **CLI Command Shortcut:** Custom CLI command shortcuts can be added and accessed through the context menu of the remote shell terminal for the device.
+- **Syntax Highlight:** Junos syntax and CLI terminal output are automatically highlighted, making it easier to spot configuration changes.
+- **Configuration Set Navigation:** Easily navigate and compare configuration sets with intuitive diff tracking and navigation controls.

 ## Bastion Host Proxy Support